-The Scar is as good as it gets for steampunk reading or reading in any other genre for that matter.
-The story is a weird steampunkish fantasy that twists and turns but above all keeps the reader interested.
+The Scar is as good as it gets.
+The story is a weird steampunkish fantasy that twists and turns and has enough memorable scenes to keep the reader interested.
 Mieville writes The Scar as a traditional action adventure with characters and settings that are bizarre and imaginative.

-The Scar incorporates complex characters and setting while at the same time not taking itself to seriously.
+The Scar incorporates elements mystery, an adventure, science fiction and horror into a well paced read .
 The reader won’t beat over the head with anything too philosophical.
 However it does incorporate ambitious extrapolations of possibility and probably i.e. (a possibility sword) in an interesting way that doesn’t feel natural.

 Even though Story is a sequel to Perdido Street station it can be read as a stand alone novel.
 It might even be the best place to start for a reader new to the Bas Lag trilogy since the Scar only hints at the events of Perdido street and is generally considered the best of the Bas Lag Series.
 The following quote from a reader posted on a message board sums up whats makes The Scar great without summing it up at all.